 Edward Knippers gives new meaning to the term figurative art.
 Enter his studio in Northern Virginia, and you might think for a moment you were in the Sistine Chapel.
 Stacked in two tiers along the wall are oil-painted panels of enormous size, teeming with characters from the Bible, standing, sitting, walking, running, striking blows, warding them off, hunched over in despair, fallen back in ecstasy, soaring heavenward, plummeting to earth--and all of them, gloriously nude.
 “Glorious,” because Knippers happens to believe “the body is an essential element in the Christian doctrines of Creation, Incarnation and Resurrection”--and, therefore, the central theme of his sacred art.

-Although Knippers studied under two leading abstractionists, W. S. Hayter and Zao Wou Ki, he began to question modernist notions about representational art, when he viewed a rare exhibition of the works of Caravaggio.
+Although Knippers studied under two leading abstractionists, William Stanley Hayter and Zao Wou Ki, he began to question modernist notions about representational art, when he viewed a rare exhibition of the works of Caravaggio.
 His real “conversion” to figurative painting came at a performance of George Balanchine’s ballet, The Prodigal Son, with set designs by Georges Rouault.
 Knippers was watching the dancer in the title role crawl across the stage on his long journey home, when he realized the immense emotive power of the human body in expressing spiritual themes.

 Bible stories like the saga of Joseph and his brothers and the Passion of Christ continue to be the central theme of Knipper's art, but following in the footsteps of his mentor, Rouault, he recently began a series of paintings about circus performers, whose daring aerial feats represent, for him, a search for “false transcendence.”